n8n-io/n8n-docs/docs/hosting/installation/server-setups/hetzner.md

 ## Default folders and files

-The host operating system (the server) copies the three folders you created to Docker containers to make them available to Docker.
-The three folders are:
+The host operating system (the server) copies the two folders you created to Docker containers to make them available to Docker.
+The two folders are:

 - `caddy_config`: Holds the Caddy configuration files.
-- `caddy_data`: A cache folder for Caddy.
 - `local_files`: A folder for files you upload or add using n8n.

 ### Create Docker volume